bbrownekianda/docs/pages/list.md

    - When a field is chosen then the options for **Sort Direction** appear as either a) Ascending or b) 	Descending.

-   - Then by - TO COME BACK TO
+   - **Then by** - TO COME BACK TO

-   - Enable empty list template** - click on a) Yes or b) No to enable TO COME BACK TO.
+   - **Enable empty list template** - click on a) Yes or b) No to enable TO COME BACK TO.

-2. Click on the **OK** button when you are finished editing to save your changes or click on **Close** to exit the dialog box without saving.
+2. Go to [List view fields](pages/listviewfields.md) to read about options in the right-hand pane of this dialog box on how to choose fields to filter data.

-3. dfgdg
+3. Click on the **OK** button when you are finished editing to save your changes or click on **Close** to exit the dialog box without saving.